Do you want to connect Google Sheets with WooCommerce?

-In this article, we’ll show you how to connect Google Sheets with WooCommerce, step by step.
+In this article, we’ll show you how to easily connect Google Sheets with WooCommerce.

 Why Connect Google Sheets with WooCommerce in WordPress?

 Google Sheets is a very popular free spreadsheet software from Google.
-Connecting Google Sheets and WooCommerce lets you simply manage and analyze your store order and customer data.
+By connecting Google Sheets and WooCommerce, you can easily record and manage your orders and customer data.

-That being said, let’s take a look at how to connect Google Sheets with WooCommerce, in 5 minutes.
+That being said, let’s take a look at how to connect Google Sheets with WooCommerce.

 If you’d prefer written instructions, just keep reading.